-+ By train/bus: Go to Cleveland train station and take the bus to Victoria point.

-+ All the sites are accessible on foot.
+- + By car, go to Victoria Point. - + By train/bus: Go to Cleveland train station and take the bus to Victoria point. - + All the sites are accessible on foot.
 (Be careful of flooding during rain storm periods and storm surges).
 During the survey and field works, be aware of local residents.
 Do not trespass on private properties.
 Be aware of the risk of bush fires.